Violet Tunicate

 Controlling abundance

-Tunicates can spread through the movement of fishing gear, shellfish, and recreational and commercial vessels.
-To control the spread of violet tunicate, boat hulls and fishing gear should be visually inspected and cleaned when necessary.
-To prevent the spread of living fragments, water inside boats should be drained and the boat should be allowed to dry for 24 hours.
-Also, because violet tunicate can rapidly colonize and establish large, self-sustaining populations, it should be removed from wharves and surrounding structures.
+To prevent the spread of Violet Tunicate, boats and other gear should be visually inspected and properly cleaned, drained and allowed to dry for 7 days.
+Also, because Violet Tunicate can rapidly colonize and establish large, self-sustaining populations, it should be removed from wharves and surrounding structures.

-Violet tunicate in Newfoundland
+Violet Tunicate in Newfoundland

-Discovery and Survey Findings
+Discovery and survey findings

 This species still poses a potential risk to bottom dwelling aquatic animals in other parts of Newfoundland and Labrador so it is important to continue to monitor other areas.
-This will help in the long-term management and prevention of the spread of violet tunicate.
+This will help in the long-term management and prevention of the spread of Violet Tunicate.

-Continuing survey and monitoring work will improve our understanding of the violet tunicate.
+Continuing survey and monitoring work will improve our understanding of the Violet Tunicate.
 Understanding an organism's lifecycle in its newly invaded environment helps us to establish where and when to target prevention and control efforts.
-It is especially important that we understand how violet tunicate over-winter and when they sexually reproduce.
-When combined with surveys, using genetic tools to find eggs and larvae of violet tunicate will help us target our efforts.
+It is especially important that we understand how Violet Tunicate over-winter and when they sexually reproduce.
+When combined with surveys, using genetic tools to find eggs and larvae of Violet Tunicate will help us target our efforts.

 For further information